DavidMercier/PopIn/doc/models.rst

 Many authors observed pop-in events on metals or metallic thin films, ceramics, metallic glasses, semiconductors, hard brittle thin films deposited on a soft elastoplastic substrate...

-The pop-in event is often explained by on of the following mechanisms in function of the indented specimen (ceramic, metal, semiconductor, coated or multilayer specimen...) and the experimental conditions (time, temperature, geometry of the indenter...) :
+The pop-in event is often explained by on of the following mechanisms as a function of the indented specimen (ceramic, metal, semiconductor, coated or multilayer specimen...) and the experimental conditions (time, temperature, geometry of the indenter...) :

     * :ref:`dislocation_nucleation` (= sudden yielding of a material under load) ;